-Elementary I (6 through 9) Certification Program
+Elementary I (6 through 9) Program

-Montessori Philosophy I
+Montessori Theory and Philosophy I

 History and principles of the Montessori Method with emphasis on the developmental characteristics of the elementary child.